 I’ve worked DPW a few times.
 Frankly, this kerfuffle seems pretty minor compared to the hassles of dealing with certain funded artists and the trash their installations generate during the event and what they leave behind after the event.
 And pretty indicative of the long-standing miscommunications among the various departments, and of inconsistencies in enforcing the most basic requirements of the permit.

 Seems apparent, or at least likely, that *somebody* with the org told these people it was okay to build their long table in the art space.
-Somebody with the DMV approved their branded party bus, somebody else blithely signed off on the media credentials of the writers and bloggers and photographers involved, somebody else looked the other way when they drove their catering truck out there, and somebody else didn’t follow up on the after-dinner mess.
+Somebody with the DMV approved all of their branded party bus rentals, somebody else blithely signed off on the media credentials of the writers and bloggers and photographers involved, somebody else looked the other way when they drove their catering truck out there, and somebody else didn’t follow up on the after-dinner mess.

 Of course, I could be wrong that the org is just shamelessly trying to cover their asses and make this a *community* problem.